rramoscabral/MD-101---Training---Managing-Modern-Desktops/hands-on-labs.md

 <br/>

 > ***Note:*** The following workshops were not written/designed by me.
-They allow you to delve further into the Power Platfrom.
 Workshops are maintained by Microsoft, which reserves the right to remove or archive it in read-only mode on GitHub without notice.

 * [Windows and Office Deployment Lab Kit](https://docs.microsoft.com/microsoft-365/enterprise/modern-desktop-deployment-and-management-lab?view=o365-worldwide)